-Trying to repair an issue like this can wind up costing you more in the long run, so you may save money just by getting a new one.
+Trying to repair an issue like this can cost you more in the long run, so you may save money just by getting a new one.

-If your router fails to start time and time again, these are likely just the beginnings of the problems you’ll face.
+If your router fails to start repeatedly, these are likely the beginnings of the problems you’ll face.

 These devices aren’t meant to last forever.
-When they start to show these signs of degradation and slowing down, lean into it and buy yourself a new one that will last.
+When they show these signs of degradation and slowing down, lean into it and buy yourself a new one that will last.

 Final Thoughts – When to Replace Your Router

-When you ask the question, “How often should you replace your router?” the simple answer is you should replace it every three to four years.
+When you ask, “How often should you replace your router?” the simple answer is that you should replace it every three to four years.

 If you notice one or more of these, ditch the 3-4 year recommendation and upgrade to a new router, no matter how long you’ve had it.